NEWSLETTER

 Confirming the Transaction

-Finally, the transaction needs to be confirmed.
-This is done by miners or validators who add the transaction to a new block on the blockchain.
+Finally, miners or validators confirm the transaction by adding it to a new block on the blockchain.
 The more confirmations a transaction has, the more secure it is.
 Usually, a transaction is considered fully confirmed after six confirmations.
 This whole process ensures that crypto transactions per day are secure and reliable.

 The entire process of how crypto transactions are processed can be broken down into three distinct stages: creating, broadcasting, and confirmation.
 Each step is vital for the security and reliability of the transaction.